Rev. Dr. Alex Tracy – Lead Pastor

 I’ve served as the Lead Pastor here at Silver Spring UMC since September 2020.
 My journey in ministry has brought me to the Baltimore-Washington Annual Conference from South Georgia, where I served churches in Savannah, Lake Park, and Tybee Island over the course of ten years.
 Since moving to this area, I’ve also served as an interim and pulpit supply pastor for congregations in Pasadena and Annapolis.
 I studied philosophy and Latin at Emory University where I also received my Master of Divinity.
 I hold a Ph.D. in practical theology from Vanderbilt University.

 My wife Kelly and I met online back when meeting your spouse on through online dating was still something of a novelty, and today we are the parents of two wonderful sons.

 In my spare time, I enjoy playing tabletop games (especially Magic: the Gathering), playing vintage video games from the 16-bit era, and spending time with my family.

 My favorite passage of Scripture is Psalm 146, and my favorite contemporary theologian is Rowan Williams.

 To see my full CV, please click here.

-Rev. Michele Johns – Pastor for Visitation and LGBTQ+ Justice Ministries
+Rev. Michele Johns – Pastor for Visitation and Reconciling Ministries

 Rev. John Monroe – Pastor for Youth and Young Adult Ministries